marijnh/Eloquent-JavaScript/01_values.md

 {{index Boolean, operator, true, false, bit}}

-Often, you will need a value that simply distinguishes between two possibilities, like “yes” and “no” or “on” and “off”.
-For this, JavaScript has a _Boolean_ type, which has just two values: true and false (which are written simply as those words).
+It is often useful to have a value that distinguishes between only two possibilities, like "yes" and "no" or "on" and "off".
+For this purpose, JavaScript has a _Boolean_ type, which has just two values: true and false, which are written as those words.

 ### Comparison